Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 Feature Red Oxide RSJ Mill Finish RSJ

-Surface coating Thin red oxide primer None (bare steel)
+Surface coating Thin red oxide primer None (bare steel with mill scale)

 Appearance Red / brown matte finish Dark grey / blue mill scale